-The first weekend of the Cooktown Expo 2020 will feature the Reconciliation Rocks Music Festival.
-Featuring some of the region’s best known Indigenous and non-Indigenous performing artists in a showcase of art, culture, fashion, language workshops, exhibitions, storytelling and tours.
-The Reconciliation Rocks Concert headline artists on Saturday 18 July are Troy Cassar-Daley, Busby Marou and Mau Power.
+The first weekend of the Cooktown & Cape York Expo 2021: The Rising Tide will feature the Reconciliation Rocks Festival.
+Showcasing some of the region’s best known Indigenous and non-Indigenous performing artists across the weekend alongside art, culture, markets, language workshops, exhibitions, storytelling and tours.
+The Reconciliation Rocks Festival headline artists on Saturday 12 June are Troy Cassar-Daley, Busby Marou and Mau Power.
+And its free!

-A “Back in Time” showcase will include bush tucker tasting, weaving, regional Indigenous art exhibitions, fashion show and Gurrma (a traditional underground oven restaurant)
+A “Back in Time” showcase will include bush tucker tasting, weaving, regional Indigenous art exhibitions and workshops

 There will be a live performance and re-enactment of the landing of Captain Cook and his interactions with the Guugu Yimithirr bama.